 Winner: Studs

-Traction on snow
+Traction on Snow

 So we’ve established that studs work well on ice.
 But for studs, the fun stops here.
-With just a small layer of snow on top of the ice, they will no longer be able to dig into the ice, and the tires will start slipping.
+With just a thin layer of snow on top of the ice, they will no longer be able to dig into the ice, and the tires will start slipping.

 It’s worth noting that the purpose of tire studs is often misunderstood; they are only meant for ice and nothing else.
 On snow, they have little to no effect.
-On super packed hard snow, the longer studs will work to some degree, but not by much.
+On super-packed hard snow, the longer studs will work to some degree, but not by much.

 Your best chance with wheels in bottomless snow is getting a set of tires with massive paddle-shaped lugs and applying full throttle to increase wheel speed.
 This strategy works better in these conditions than any average tire with tire chains.
 You cannot achieve the required wheel speed when using chains.